-3. Characterisation of novel protein
+Characterisation of novel protein

 Expression of the two new genes results in very low levels of the proteins Cry1F and PAT in various tissues of the plant.
-The mean levels of Cry1F in the edible grain were approximately 100 pg/ug total protein and were similar across geographical regions.
+The mean levels of Cry1F in the edible grain were approximately 100 pg/ug total protein and were similar to plants cultivated across geographical regions.